rsbohn/waffle8/docs/webdp8.md

 The server listens on 0.0.0.0:5000 by default.
 You can use `curl` to interact with it (examples below).

+The host-simulator board is created by default so the TC08 DECtape controller (device 076/077) is attached.
+DECtape images come from the environment:
+`TC08_IMAGE0` (default `media/boot-tc08.tu56`, read-only) and `TC08_IMAGE1`
+(default `magtape/tc08-unit1.tu56`, created if missing).
+Set these before launching to mount different `.tu56` images in the web demo.

 ## Endpoints

 All values returned are formatted as 4-digit octal strings where appropriate.